enjoylife/StupidMonkey/README.md

 StupidMonkey
 ============
 ----
 A student project diving into understanding api's and the data storage / manipulation involved.
 Text analysis and graphical views of the results.
 And improving code readability for the future me.
+[Design goals.][design]

 Requirements
 ============